michironoaware/AliisRPCMaker/README.md

 # AliisRPCMaker
 The best way to customize your [Discord](https://discord.com) profile!

-**_The development of the project has been stopped._** It's been a long time since I last worked on the project and my opinion on it has changed.
-Although it has potential, it is not my priority right now and there are things that can be done better.
-My initial idea was to give a modern and simple tool to Discord users to change the profile on a whim, without significantly affecting performance.
-But I haven't made the best choice of tools and my motivation is not the same.
-Maybe I'll work on this project again in the future.
+**_The development of the project has been stopped._** Although it has potential, it is not my priority right now.
 Previous versions will remain available and the repository will remain in a read-only state.

 ~~_This project is currently in a beta state so bugs are more likely, if you want to contribute to the project you are more than welcome to join our [Discord](https://discord.com/invite/hP23XgU6RW)!_~~